ValeriyAndreevichPushkarev/ShadowZone/README.md

 No coherence, no headache with all other.

-**Use less logical elements that your bitness.
+**Use less logical elements than your bitness.
 Always keep in mind activity factor.**

 ## TODO: ##